lkwdzh/SuperAndroid/README.md

 # SuperAndroid
-This project contains some super custom views which Android native widgets don't provide for us.
-And this project is more like a demo project but I would do my best to show your the good-looking codes in the master branch.
+This project contains some super custom views which Android native widgets don't provide for us and some demos which show you how to use some custom views and APIs.

 ## Activity Details